Colton-Bassett/nextpokedex/README.md

 ## Next.js Pokedex

 [NextPokedex](https://nextpokedex-alpha.vercel.app/) is the first part of a three-phase project to build a Pokedex app using three distinct React tech stacks.
-In this version, all database and API interactions are done using server components and server actions without useEffects, hooks, or other lifecycle React Methods.

-Users can explore 12 randomly selected Pokémon and visit dynamic URLs to view detailed information about each one.
+In this version, users can explore 12 randomly selected Pokémon and visit dynamic URLs to view detailed information about each one.

 [Authenticated](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) users gain access to an admin panel, where they can interact with the app’s database—fetching Pokémon data from the [PokeAPI](https://pokeapi.co/), and saving, updating, or deleting Pokémon records stored in a Postgres database.